gardener/landscaper-service/docs/architecture/architecture-and-security.md

 ```

 A kubeconfig with this token allows a user to access the Resource-Shoot-Cluster and also to refresh its token when
 required.
-With this access data the user can also create additional service accounts, add them to the `subjectlist`
+With this access data, the user can also create additional service accounts, add them to the `SubjectList`
 *subjects*.
-The user is not allowed to create and roles, cluster-roles, role-bindings or cluster-rolebindings such that
+The user is not allowed to create or modify roles, cluster-roles, role-bindings or cluster-rolebindings to
-he could not get more permissions by itself.
+get more permissions.

-As described above a Landscaper Instance is deployed when a [LandscaperDeployment](../usage/LandscaperDeployments.md)
+As described above, a Landscaper Instance is deployed when a [LandscaperDeployment](../usage/LandscaperDeployments.md)
-was created.
-If a Landscaper deployment you could also specify some OIDC configuration for the Resource-Shoot-Cluster.
+is created.
+In a `LandscaperDeployment` you could also specify some OIDC configuration for the Resource-Shoot-Cluster,
-Allowing end users to be authenticated via OIDC.
+allowing end users to be authenticated via OIDC.
 To give such an authenticated user the required end user permissions,
-you might add its email to the `subjectlist` *subjects*:
+you might add its email to the `SubjectList` *subjects*:

 ```yaml
 apiVersion: landscaper-service.gardener.cloud/v1alpha1